Hellrider-2000/Adidus_Sale_Dashboard/README.md

-📊 Adidas US Sales Dashboard Report
+- 📊 Adidas US Sales Dashboard Report: Comprehensive Excel dashboard analyzing Adidas USA sales with insights on regions, products, and time periods.
-  This repository contains a detailed Excel-based sales analysis dashboard for Adidas USA.
-The dashboard presents key insights into sales performance across various regions, product types, and time periods.

-📁 File Structure
+- 📁 File Structure:
-The main Excel report featuring:

-  Interactive dashboard
+    * Interactive dashboard

-  Charts and visualizations
+    * Charts and visualizations

-  Pivot tables and slicers
+    * Pivot tables and slicers

-  Sales summary by product, region, retailer, and date
+    * Sales summary by product, region, retailer, and date

-🧾 Report Highlights
+- 🧾 Report Highlights:

-  ✅ KPIs Tracked: Total Sales, Units Sold, Profit, and Average Selling Price
+    ✅ KPIs: Total Sales, Units Sold, Profit, Average Selling Price

-  🌍 Region-wise Breakdown: Sales distribution across different US regions
+    🌍 Regional Sales: Distribution across US regions

-  🛍️ Product Performance: Insights by product type, retailer, and model
+    🛍️ Product Insights: Performance by type, retailer, and model

-  📅 Time Series: Month-wise and quarter-wise trends
+    📅 Trends: Monthly and quarterly breakdowns

-  📈 Visualizations: Clean, interactive charts for quick understanding
+    📈 Visuals: Interactive, clean charts

-📦 Requirements
+- 📦 Requirements:
-  Microsoft Excel (2016 or later) or
+    * Microsoft Excel (2016 or later)
-  Any spreadsheet software that supports slicers, pivot tables, and charts 📚 How to Use
+    * Spreadsheet software supporting slicers, pivot tables, and charts

+- 📚 How to Use:
-  Download or clone the repository.
+    * Download/clone the repository.

-  Open the Excel file in Microsoft Excel.
+    * Open the Excel file in Microsoft Excel.

-  Use the slicers and filters to explore the data.
+    * Use slicers and filters to explore data.

-  Navigate through different dashboards to gain insights.
+    * Navigate dashboards for insights.

-🔍 Use Cases
+- 🔍 Use Cases:
-  Business performance monitoring
+    * Business performance tracking

-  Sales strategy analysis
+    * Sales strategy planning

-  Executive reporting
+    * Executive reporting

-  Data visualization practice
+    * Data visualization practice

-📌 Notes
+- 📌 Notes:
-  Data has been cleaned and structured for easy reporting.
+    * Data cleaned and structured for ease.

-  No external plugins or macros required.
+    * No plugins or macros needed.

-  The report is best viewed on a desktop.
+    * Best viewed on desktop.